agrija9/Rosbag-Analyser/README.md

 ## Project Description

-Material Related to the Software Development Project course at HBRS.
+Material Related to the Software Development Project course at H-BRS.
 Theory and Practice.

 ##  Contributors